 – Order of books shown from most recent to first published

 When you have as few friends as private investigator Lennox does, you can’t afford to lose any.
 When you do, someone has to pay.
-Fast-paced Glasgow noir for fans of Philip Kerr and Raymond Chandler.
+Fast-paced Glasgow noir for fans of Raymond Chandler.

 Quiet Tommy Quaid is one of Lennox’s few friends in Glasgow.
 Lennox appreciates Tommy’s open, straightforward personality – even if he is a master thief.